NoroffFEU/development-platforms/src/content/docs/docker-case-study.md

 - **Scalability and Portability:** Docker enables developers to easily scale their applications by deploying multiple containers across different hosts or cloud environments.
 Docker containers are portable and can run on any platform that supports Docker, providing flexibility and consistency across development, testing, and production environments.
 - **DevOps Integration:** Docker integrates seamlessly with DevOps practices, enabling continuous integration (CI) and continuous deployment (CD) pipelines.
 Developers can automate the build, test, and deployment processes using Docker containers, streamlining the development lifecycle and improving productivity.

-Unique Aspects of Docker:
+# Unique Aspects of Docker:

 Docker's containerization technology is based on open standards and leverages features of the Linux kernel, making it highly efficient and interoperable.
-Docker Hub, Docker's cloud-based registry service, provides a centralized repository for sharing and distributing container images, fostering collaboration and reuse among developers.
-Docker's ecosystem includes a rich set of tools and services, such as Docker Compose for defining multi-container applications, Docker Swarm for container orchestration, and Docker Desktop for local development environments.
+Docker's cloud-based registry service, Docker Hub, provides a centralized repository for sharing and distributing container images, fostering collaboration and reuse among developers.
+The ecosystem of Docker includes a rich set of tools and services, such as Docker Compose for defining multi-container applications, Docker Swarm for container orchestration, and Docker Desktop for local development environments.

 How Docker Benefits Developers: